 CBD is a byproduct of cannabis that is mostly void of THC.
 You know, the chemical that makes you a bit hazy.
 CBD works by taking the positive medical benefits of THC, and getting rid of the “high” that comes with it.
 A CBD treatment is great if you need to remain somewhat alert most of the time, or are going to be carrying around a vapor based device with you.

 The main reason you’ll want to employ CBD to help ease your mind, is due to the fact that it connects to your CB1 receptors.
 This area of your brain is generally responsible for coordination, cognitive memory, pain detection, mood/emotions, and even your thoughts.
 If this seems confusing, just think of it like CBD plugging right into your brain.
 Once plugged in, the CBD will get right to work.

 By targeting this area of the brain, or the CB1 receptors, the CBD will begin to provide solutions to any issues in that area you may be having.
 So if you find yourself down on your luck, and can’t seem to get out of the rut, give CBD a shot.
 CBD can also attach to CB1 receptors beneath your skin, which is why CBD is so effective when it comes to skin care.
 What can’t CBD do?

 CBD is one of the most natural forms of medicine out there, so you can rest easy knowing your body will be too.
-You’ll also be pleased to know that CBD can even be used to treat your dog, and can possibly help you shy away from tobacco products.
+You’ll also be pleased to know that CBD can even treat your dog or any animal, and can possibly help you shy away from tobacco products.
 Interesting right?